jthomperoo/custom-pod-autoscaler-operator/USAGE.md

 ## Automatically Provisioning a Role that Supports Argo Rollouts

-> Note: this feature is currently unreleased.
+> Note: this feature is only available in Custom Pod Autoscaler Operator `v1.2.0` and above

 ```yaml
 apiVersion: custompodautoscaler.com/v1